tedoham/my-frontend-setup/README.md

 ```

-When yu commit your codes please refer to this guideline
+When yu commit your codes please refer to this guideline.
+Please refer `commitlint.config.js` for more information.

 ````
 // build: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)